 - To ensure that the SEND budget is used appropriately to fund high quality resources for children with Special Educational Needs.

 - To work effectively with a range of other agencies and organisations.

-- To make good links with other mainstream and special needs primary schools, our feeder Nursery school and local comprehensive schools.
+- To make good links with other mainstream and special needs primary schools, our feeder nurseries and local comprehensive schools.

 Our Accessibility Plan outlines how we support SEND pupils and visitors in our school